 From types of wood to patterns, designs and future upkeep, there are plenty of options available.
 It’s just up to you to decide what works best in your home.

-Whether you install yourself or hire someone to do it for you, installing wood flooring is a large undertaking, but this guide is here to walk you through all the necessary steps.
+Whether you install yourself or hire flooring professional to do it for you, installing wood flooring is a large undertaking, but this guide is here to walk you through all the necessary steps.

 If you have a set style in each room already, choosing your style of wood flooring is probably easy.